tjf952/tjf952.github.io/index.md

 ### Support or Contact

 Have something to say?
 Noticed a devastingly dumb mistake by yours truly and want to help me out?
-Message me on Discord [JoGo952#9149](https://discord.com/) and I'll do my best to get back to you.
+Message me on Discord @[JoGo952#9149](https://discord.com/) and I'll do my best to get back to you.

 You can check out my github [here](https://github.com/tjf952)... though it's not that interesting yet...

+**November 2020** Disboard&copy;